 This is sensible but has implications for patients, their families and carers.
 Some of them very serious.

-Despite the statement from the BMA, CQC and RCGP we're still hearing that groups of patients are being asked to sign Do Not Resuscitate and ResPECT forms and of care homes that have invited GPs in to discuss DNRs with elderly and vulnerable people.
-Sometimes without their families or carers being involved or even notified.
+Despite the statement from the BMA, CQC and RCGP the media reports that 10% of care homes asked staff to get patients to sign Do Not Resuscitate and ResPECT forms and that some, invited GPs to discuss DNRs with elderly and vulnerable people.
+Often without their families or carers being involved or even notified.
 This is very worrying as we don't believe any group is less entitled to critical care than any other.

 There's also increased reporting from patients and carers that the Care Act 2014 and its 2018 amendment is being sidelined to meet demands on services and workforce.